Important Please Note

 Nuts and Bolts

-• Expert English-speaking local tour guide throughout the tour, and local site guides at some sites.
+• Gecko's expert English-speaking regional leader throughout the tour, and local guides at some sites.

 Summary of accommodation, transport & meals

-International flights, arrival and departure transfers, airport/departure taxes, visas, pre or post tour accommodation, meals, optional tours sightseeing or activities during free time, transfers outside of the tour program, travel insurance, tips and items of a personal nature, laundry and flights unless specified.
-Some places that we visit charge additional fees if you are entering with a camera or camcorder - your city guide will advise on these and they can be paid for locally.
+International flights, arrival and departure transfers, departure and airport taxes, visas, meals, all optional tours or activities during free time, entrance fees, transfers outside of the tour program, travel insurance, tips and items of a personal nature.

 We have chosen a selection of some great optional activities to enhance your travel experience.
 You will need to cover any additional costs yourself.
 The below list is not exhaustive and should be used as a guide only.
 Prices are approximate and are for entrance only and don’t include transport to and from the sites or local guides unless indicated.
 All activities are subject to availability and it may not be possible to do all the activities listed in the time available at each destination.